AppsterdamGreece/AppsterdamGreece.github.io/_drafts/2103-11-21-Appsterdam-OSS-Launch-Party-Lua-Vision.md

 * Access to the raw depth data for further use eg with skeltrack
 * It uses the buffers provided from the void module or LuaJit FFI

-## The Evening

-You are welcome to join the event on Thursday, November 28th, from 21:00 EST at [Stone Soup] in Athens.

-[Giannis Gravezas] will kick of the evening by presenting [Lua Vision], what it is, how it works and how you can contribute.

-We will provide several workstations with [Lua Vision] installed connected to a [Kinect] and a projector, and, off course, you can bring your own machine.
-We will help you get set up, answer any queston and show you what the module is capable of.

 ### About the Presentor